mspronesti/ezshop/Deliverables/DesignAssessmentDocument.md

 <Discuss here main differences of the current structure of your project vs the design delivered on April 30>
 <Discuss if the current structure shows weaknesses that should be fixed>
 ```
+We have seen that our project structure had very high tangle (96%) due to a backward dependency involving classes of two
+packages.
+It involves our custom java annotation to validate roles (placed in the annotations package), and the Role enum
+that we placed in the data package.
+If we place the Role inside annotations (and we can because it has no dependency with anything but that annotation)
+we get a 0% tangle, so we changed our project structure to get this result and as such we attached to this document screenshots
+regarding the new project structure.
+As for the differences between our actual structure and the one described in the design
+document delivered on April 30, we added the EZShopControllerImpl and EZShopControllerFactory.